mmcloud/goscripts/README.md

 # goscripts
-A general collection of scripts
+A general collection of scripts used to teach myself go.

 ## Layout